Jennifer (Jing) Tauli Corpuz. Photo by Matthew Omilianowski.

 Q&A with Jennifer (Jing) Tauli Corpuz on COP15 Goals and Outcomes

-Nancy Kelsey and Jennifer (Jing) Tauli Corpuz
+By Nancy Kelsey (Anishinaabe) and Jennifer (Jing) Tauli Corpuz

 Jennifer (Jing) Tauli Corpuz (Kankana-ey Igorot), Managing Director of Policy at Nia Tero, shares her perspective on Indigenous rights and representation at COP15, the critical outcomes from this UN Conference on Biological Diversity (CBD), and next steps to implement the Kunming-Montreal Global Biodiversity Framework.
 COP15 took place in Montreal, Canada from December 7-19, 2022.